Dosage Form: tablet

 Carbidopa had no effect on the mating performance, fertility, or survival of the young when administered orally to rats at doses of 30, 60, or 120 mg/kg/day.
 The highest dose caused a moderate decrease in body weight gain in males.

-The administration of carbidopa-levodopa at dose levels of 10 to 20, 10 to 50, or 10 to 100 mg/kg/day did not adversely affect the fertility of male or female rats, their reproductive performance, or the growth and survival of the young.
+The administration of carbidopa-levodopa at dose levels of 10-20, 10-50, or 10-100 mg/kg/day did not adversely affect the fertility of male or female rats, their reproductive performance, or the growth and survival of the young.

 Pregnancy Category C